 The Xbox Series S has all the same features of the Series X, but with less GPU power to target 1440p at 60fps.

-Removing the more powerful GPU hardware and the disk drive has enabled the Xbox team to reduce the size of the console by 60% when compared to the (admittedly beefy) Xbox Series X. This will make it a much more comfortable fit in most entertainment centers, although what this means for heat dissipation and noise is yet to be seen.
+Removing the more powerful GPU hardware and the disk drive has enabled the Xbox team to reduce the console’s size by 60% compared to the (admittedly beefy) Xbox Series X. This will make it a much more comfortable fit in most entertainment centers, although what this means for heat dissipation and noise is yet to be seen.

 Apart from the resolution and size, the two consoles share all the same new features mentioned above, like Quick Resume, an upgraded SSD, ray tracing, and more.
 It’s the cheapest way to access next-gen hardware and games, although you won’t get next-gen resolutions.